 What is the Statute of Limitations For Personal Injury Lawsuits in Florida?

 Most car accident cases are resolved outside of the courtroom through private negotiations that take place between the insurance company and the victim’s attorney.
 But sometimes, the two sides cannot reach an agreement on their own.
-If this happens in your case, your attorney will most likely suggest filing a personal injury lawsuit and going to trial.
+If this happens in your case, your Tampa personal injury attorney will most likely suggest filing a personal injury lawsuit and going to trial.

 Although very few of these cases end up in court, it’s important to understand the deadlines that you must meet in the event you need to file a personal injury lawsuit after a car accident.
 The statute of limitations for personal injury cases in Florida, including car accident cases, is four years.
 In other words, car accident victims have four years from the date the accident occurred to file a personal injury lawsuit against the at-fault driver.